 There is the risk of irreversible damage of the growth zone, deformity and permanent impairment.
-Since older types of ultrasound units employed low intensity (the displayed data did not correspond with the actual energy applied), damage to the growth zones was exceptional and many physicians did not take this contraindication too seriously.
-However, modern, effective ultrasounds can cause damage to the growth zone, especially due to insufficient movement of the emitter head.
-Responsibility lies with the physician who prescribed the therapy as well as with the therapist who performed the contraindicated procedure.
+Since older types of ultrasound units employed low intensity (displayed data did not correspond with the actual energy applied), the damage of the growth zones was exceptional and many physicians did not take this contraindication too seriously.
+However, modern, effective ultrasounds can cause damage of the growth zone, especially due to insufficient movement of the emitter head.
+The responsibility lies with the physician who prescribed the therapy as well as with the therapist who performed the contraindicated procedure.